-Schnitzer Gift will contribute to funding new international relations major
+Schnitzer gift will contribute to funding new international relations major

 “Security is a much broader human security term, they will have the knowledge and understanding and analytical capability in these particular fields,” Aneesh said.

-He also said international relations majors would be able to pursue a number of different career paths.
+Aneesh also said international relations majors would have the opportunity to pursue a number of different career paths.

-“(International relations majors) will be welcomed by any international organization anywhere, whether it’s the United Nations, agencies, department of state, foreign services officers, for example,” Aneesh said.
+“(International relations majors) will be welcomed by any international organization anywhere, whether it’s the United Nations, agencies, department of state (or) foreign services officers, for example,” Aneesh said.

 According to Aneesh, international relations students may also work in non-governmental organizations and think tanks.

-“Some of the fields might require a master’s degree, some may not, but what opens up to them is international agencies and organizations, related areas and departments, think tanks, NGOs that do a lot of human rights work.”
+“Some of the fields might require a master’s degree, some may not, but what opens up to them is international agencies and organizations, related areas and departments, think tanks (and) NGOs that do a lot of human rights work,” Aneesh said.

 Aneesh said five to six new faculty members have already been hired who specialize in the international relations discipline.

-Aneesh said any new major would require funding for marketing, promotion, and developing courses.
-The Schitzer gift will help to fund fellowships awards, and promotional events.
+Aneesh said any new major would require funding for marketing, promotion and developing courses.
+The Schnitzer gift will help to fund fellowships awards and promotional events.

-Jane Cramer, an associate professor of political science with a research interest in international relations, said she believed UO would be one of the first colleges to have an international relations program on the West Coast.
+Jane Cramer, an associate professor of political science with a research interest in international relations, said she believes UO could be one of very few universities to have a well-developed international relations major on the West Coast.

-“We don’t have as many people as most universities doing this stuff, so I think it’ll help us a lot,” Cramer said.
-“It’s not as well developed here as at most universities would have, and I think students are hungry for it, and the world needs it, so it’s a good thing to do,” Cramer said.
+“We don’t have as many people as most universities doing this stuff, so I think (the gift) will help us a lot,” Cramer said. “(International relations) is not as well developed here as at most universities would have, and I think students are hungry for it, and the world needs it, so it’s a good thing to do,” Cramer said.